Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 -

-Crafting a brand that reflects connection and inclusivity
+Crafting a brand through iteration and collaboration

-From the beginning, I wanted the brand to feel approachable and confident, balancing the professionalism of a nonprofit organization with the warmth of a supportive community.
+The goal of the rebrand was to create a visual identity that captured the heart of PDXWIT: empowerment, connection, and inclusivity.
+From the beginning, I wanted the brand to feel confident and approachable, balancing the professionalism of a nonprofit organization with the warmth of a supportive community.

 Defining the visual language

-Every design choice supported the goal of creating an inclusive, welcoming identity.
+Every design decision supported the goal of creating an inclusive and welcoming identity.
+The final system celebrates individuality within unity, reinforcing PDXWIT’s mission and values.

 VIBRANT COLOR SYSTEM